-FULL VOICE ® A MUSIC CURICULLUM FOR THE VOCAL STUDENTS by Nikki Loney and Mim Adams
+FULL VOICE ® A MUSIC CURRICULUM FOR THE VOCAL STUDENTS by Nikki Loney and Mim Adams

 Recommended for grades 1-2/ Ages 6-8

 This level was specifically developed for young students ages 6-8 who are brand new to music lessons.
-Concepts are introduced slowly with plenty of review.
-There are many different types of activities that encourage young students to build their confidence in the private vocal lesson.
-This level is used in Introductory small group vocal classes!
+Concepts are introduced slowly with plenty of reviews.
+There are many different types of activities that encourage young students to build their confidence.
+This level is used in Introductory small group vocal classes or private lessons!

 Recommended for Ages 8 and up